-Considering that more than half of persons applying for asylum in Slovenia abscond - around 945 out of the 1,476 persons applying in 2017 - usually within a short time after the application, the turnover of people in the reception facilities is quite high.
-From those who stay, people arriving through the relocation scheme usually reside in reception facilities for 2 to 3 months before they are granted international protection.
-Other applicants in the regular procedure oftentimes wait for the decision for over 6 months, possibly over one year or longer.
+Considering that more than half of persons applying for asylum in Slovenia abscond - around 2,372 out of the 2,875 persons applying in 2018 - usually within a short time after the application, the turnover of people in the reception facilities is quite high.
+Applicants in the regular procedure often wait for the decision for over six months, possibly over one year or longer.
 The duration of Dublin procedures varies considerably and may be quick or take several months or longer.
-The average duration of accommodation in 2017 per person was 56 days.
-168 In 2018 the average duration of stay in the reception centres was as follows:
+The average duration of accommodation in 2019 per person was 24 days.
+The statistics for the average duration of stay per reception facility is not available for 2019.